Ralph Sanchez: Death and legacy

 Ralph Sanchez died of cancer in April 2013 at the age of 64.

 As a result of his extensive, high-profile career in the South Florida community and international auto racing industry, Sanchez's death was widely covered by major media outlets including The New York Times and The Miami Herald, as well as autoracing outlets such as Autoweek, Autosport, and Motor Sport.

 He was widely credited with bringing autoracing to South Florida as well using it to solidify Miami's growing international status in the 1980s and 1990s.

-After his death, Homestead-Miami Speedway's then-president Matthew Becherer said: "It's difficult to underestimate the impact Ralph Sanchez had on motorsports in South Florida...
+After his death, Homestead's then-president Matthew Becherer said: "It's difficult to underestimate the impact Ralph Sanchez had on motorsports in South Florida...
 Through the Grand Prix of Miami race that was originally run downtown, he put the region on the global sports map years before the Heat, Marlins and Panthers."

 British sports car racer Derek Bell, winner of the 1985 Grand Prix of Miami, stated Sanchez "stood 10 feet [taller] than anybody else promoting things in those days...
 Miami set the bar for street races.
 Ralph created that ambience and atmosphere.
 The Miami Grand Prix was an international event, and it boosted Miami's image worldwide."

 During the development process of Old Spanish Village, Sanchez encouraged historian and author Arva Moore Parks to write a book about Coral Gables founder George Merrick, resulting in the 2006 book George Merrick's Coral Gables: Where 'Castles in Spain' Are Made Real.
 Reflecting on the Old Spanish Village project, Parks would later compare Sanchez to Merrick saying: "Ralph is like George.
 He's focused and intense and thinks things through," said Parks.
 "You don't meet developers like Ralph who really care about their projects and want to know the stories behind them."

 Following the 2006 Merrick book, Sanchez published a limited edition autobiography in 2009 titled My Journey: A Memoir signed with his full birth name, Rafael A. Sanchez, and edited by Susan Cumins.

-In July 2013, Miami-Dade County designated the runway in front of the Homestead-Miami Speedway as "Ralph Sánchez Speedway Boulevard."
+In July 2013, Miami-Dade County, Florida designated the runway in front of the Homestead as "Ralph Sánchez Speedway Boulevard."

 In 2014, a year after his death, the City of Miami named a stretch of the original downtown Miami Grand Prix race course in Biscayne Boulevard, stretching from Northeast Second to Third street, "Ralph Sanchez Way" in his honor.

-In 2020, Homestead Miami Speedway President Al Garcia reflected on the legacy and impact of Ralph Sanchez on the 25th anniversary of the track, calling Sanchez "a visionary."
+In 2020, Homestead President Al Garcia reflected on the legacy and impact of Ralph Sanchez on the 25th anniversary of the track, calling Sanchez "a visionary."